mirostudio/miro-tauri-player/README.md

 # miro-tauri-player

-Tauri based based media-player for Raspberry-Pi device
+Desktop media-player for Raspberry-Pi device, made with Tauri and React JS.